 Speaker selector switches can simply split the signal to a bunch of speakers, or they can also provide volume control for each output pair.
-Volume control is particularly good for when each speaker or speaker pair won’t produce the same level of volume per input.
+Volume control is particularly good when each speaker or speaker pair won’t produce the same level of volume per input.
 This could be due to using a different speaker in each zone or simply because of the acoustical differences from one speaker placement to another.
 (Think of a speaker in a small bathroom compared to the same speaker in a large room.)

-This is, by far, the most basic of whole house distributed audio systems, and it’s best for those who don’t plan on a multitude of sources and who are mostly concerned with getting moderately tame amounts of audio throughout a home for ambient music during get-togethers.
-If you want to route a particular audio source to one or more specific rooms, or if you want to have more real-time control over the volume of audio in the room while you’re listening, then you’ll want a more sophisticated solution.
+This is, by far, the most basic of whole-house distributed audio systems, and it’s best for those who don’t plan on a multitude of sources and who are mostly concerned with getting moderately tame amounts of audio throughout a home for ambient music during get-togethers.
+If you want to route a particular audio source to one or more specific rooms, or if you want to have more real-time control over the volume of the audio in the room while you’re listening, then you’ll want a more sophisticated solution.

 Localizing Volume Control in the Room

-The next step up in whole house distributed audio complexity comes when you begin to add passive volume controls to each room in the home that has speakers.
+The next step up in whole-house distributed audio complexity comes when you begin to add passive volume controls to each room in the home that has speakers.
 This allows you to control the volume right in the room you’re in without having to run back to an equipment closet or without having to adjust the output levels in the rest of the home.

-The additional complexity here comes from the fact that you now have to run your speaker cables to a volume control in the wall before passing on to the speaker in the ceiling or other location.
-This not only involves more speaker wire, it also increases the installation complexity since you’re now running wiring down your walls.
+The additional complexity here comes from the fact that you now have to run your speaker cables to a volume control in the wall before passing through to the speaker in the ceiling or other location.
+This not only involves more speaker wire, but it also increases the installation complexity since you’re now running wiring down your walls.
 You also have to be very aware of your building codes to be sure you’re in compliance when running this type of cabling in your walls—particularly when you’re doing retro work in a building that is already constructed.
 Running wiring in a new home is one thing, but adding it in after the fact may involve more issues with properly securing the cables to your interior wall studs.

-The advantage to a system like this is that you’ll be able to directly control the volume of audio in the room you’re in simply by turning a dial or sliding a switch on a nearby wall plate.
+The advantage to a system like this is that you’ll be able to directly control the volume of the audio in the room you’re in simply by turning a dial or sliding a switch on a nearby wall plate.
 The disadvantage is that it’s not a terribly “smart” system.
-You have to visit each room to adjust the volume and there aren’t many configurations like this that can interface with a smart app or other method of bringing up the IQ of the speakers in your house.
-One advanced function you can do with a system like this is utilize volume controls with built-in IR receivers that can be routed back to your equipment closet.
+You have to visit each room to adjust the volume and there aren’t many configurations like this that can interface with a smart app or another method of bringing up the IQ of the speakers in your house.
+One advanced function you can do with a system like this is utilizing volume controls with built-in IR receivers that can be routed back to your equipment closet.
 With this, you at least have the opportunity to use a remote control to change an input source if needed, without having to run back to your AV closet.

 Utilizing a Smart Control System

 This last option is the beginning of what most custom installers consider “true” whole house distributed audio.
 The use of a low voltage control system means that you are running your powered audio lines directly to your speakers, but you are controlling those speakers using low voltage cables which are wired to local “smart” digital control switches within the room.
 This is a much more intelligent system, and it allows you to centrally control your entire home from a touchscreen app or other centralized interface while still maintaining the ability to control each room independently.
-The difference is, when you adjust the volume in a room, the system recognizes what’s going on and there is some form of two-way communication.
+The difference is when you adjust the volume in a room, the system recognizes what’s going on and there is some form of two-way communication.

 The other huge difference is that a control system allows you the opportunity to also change the source from within the room.
 Since it uses low voltage to communicate with the central hub, that central hub can be told to switch to a different input source or route audio from one location to another as needed.
 This type of system is very powerful and is typically powered by the low voltage control cable (typically one or two Cat5e/6 wires).